 Aging Populations Raise New Safety Concerns for NTSB

 The National Transportation Safety Board (NTSB) recently convened its first-ever conference to consider the questions of how, when, and whether to limit the driving of older Americans.
-The NTSB doesn’t aim to revoke or restrict licenses – these decisions fall to state, rather than federal, government.
+The NTSB doesn’t aim to revoke or restrict licenses – these decisions fall to the state, rather than the federal, government.
 The board is, however, interested in establishing uniform testing requirements for drivers and in studying safety-enhancing changes that could be made in vehicles and roads.